Aliases for TAAR6 Gene

 External Ids for TAAR6 Gene

 This gene encodes a seven-transmembrane G-protein-coupled receptor that likely functions as a receptor for endogenous trace amines.
 Mutations in this gene may be associated with schizophrenia.[provided by RefSeq, Feb 2010]

 GeneCards Summary for TAAR6 Gene

 TAAR6 (Trace Amine Associated Receptor 6) is a Protein Coding gene.
-Diseases associated with TAAR6 include schizophrenia and mood disorder.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with TAAR6 include Schizophrenia and Cyclosporiasis.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and trace-amine receptor activity.
-An important paralog of this gene is TAAR9.
+An important paralog of this gene is TAAR8.

 UniProtKB/Swiss-Prot for TAAR6 Gene